Mild

 Pollen levels in Memphis are currently low.
 Most people should not experience allergy symptoms from pollen.

-Tomorrow's pollen forecast for Memphis is expected to be higher, with low pollen conditions.
+Tomorrow's pollen forecast for Memphis is expected to be about the same, with mild pollen conditions.

-Grass pollen is the highest supported pollen type in Memphis today.
-Grass pollen is very low.
+Weed pollen is the highest supported pollen type in Memphis today.
+Weed pollen is low.

 Grass pollen in Memphis is very low today.

-Tomorrow's pollen forecast for Memphis is expected to be higher, with low pollen conditions.
+Tomorrow's pollen forecast for Memphis is expected to be about the same, with mild pollen conditions.

 Memphis sits in the humid subtropical climate of the Mid-South, where a long growing season, mild winters, and Mississippi River Valley moisture combine to create one of the more challenging allergy environments in the United States.